Old TV darlings dumped as Golden Globes seek out the new and edgy

-LOS ANGELES (Reuters) - Television favorites of seasons past such as “Mad Men” and “Homeland” lost out to new, edgy shows like “Masters of Sex” and “House of Cards” in the Golden Globes nominations announced on Thursday, as voters seek out TV’s next big thing.
+LOS ANGELES, Dec 12 (Reuters) - Television favorites of seasons past such as “Mad Men” and “Homeland” lost out to new, edgy shows like “Masters of Sex” and “House of Cards” in the Golden Globes nominations announced on Thursday, as voters seek out TV’s next big thing.

 In the category of best TV dramas, Netflix’s political thriller “House of Cards” and Showtime’s racy sex history series “Masters of Sex” will take on AMC’s gritty drug drama “Breaking Bad,” PBS’ British period series “Downton Abbey” and CBS’ law and corruption yarn “The Good Wife.”